 WA93 – “This debut release is very impressive indeed, wafting from the glass with notes of pear, peach, ripe citrus fruit, toasted almonds, fresh pastry and white flowers.
 Medium to full-bodied, pillowy and textural, it’s concentrated and layered, with lively acids, an enlivening pinpoint mousse and a long, sapid finish.
 Brut Premier was already a very persuasive wine, but the new Brut Collection nevertheless represents a step up.”

 V92 – “Whereas Brut Premier was typically a focused, nervy wine that, while consistently excellent, also was not always in line with the Roederer house style, the 242 tastes more like a Roederer Champagne in terms of its complexity.
 Incidentally, there is no Vintage, Cristal or Cristal Rosé in 2017, so all the best lots went into this bottling.
-Dosage is 8 grams per liter, so lower than the 9 or so that was typical for recent Brut Premier and much lower than the 12-13 that was once customary.
-The 242 was also bottled with a bit less sugar than the norm, which results in lower atmospheres of pressure in the bottle and silkier texture.”
+Dosage is 8 grams per liter.
+Lower than the 9 or so that was typical for recent Brut Premier and much lower than the 12-13 that was once customary.
+The 242 was also bottled with a bit less sugar than the norm.
+Which results in lower atmospheres of pressure in the bottle and silkier texture.”